millan-figueroa-pscoursework/sba3/ecommerce-product-page-main/README-template.md

 -Navbar stuff is confusing - navbar vs header
--Had to install tailwind because i was getting an error -Had to change a bunch of file paths because e-commerce folder is a duplicate
+-Had to install tailwind because i was getting an error -Had to change a bunch of file paths because e-commerce folder is a duplicate -Learned about the benefits of installing Tailwind locally vs dropping it in the HTML -Also learned that if im using a build like Vite or Next I would have to put the @ directives in a globals.css file

 ### Built with